PassbirdCo/MetaKeepCodeSamples/lambda/voting/README.md

-# Lambda Example
+# Lambda Example - Simple Voting Application

-This repository contains a sample project that you can use as the starting point for using MetaKeep's Lambda Infrastructure.
+This repository contains a simple Voting Application that you can use as the starting point for using MetaKeep's Lambda Infrastructure.

 This project is intended to be used with the
-[MetaKeep Lambda Creation and Invocation Tutorial Series](https://docs.metakeep.xyz/reference/lambda-101), but you should be able to follow it by yourself by reading the README and exploring its `smart-contracts`, `backend`, and `scripts` directories.
+[MetaKeep Lambda Creation and Invocation Tutorial Series](https://docs.metakeep.xyz/reference/lambda-101), but you should be able to follow it by yourself by reading the README and exploring its `smart-contracts`, `backend`, `scripts` and `frontend` directories.

+## Directory Structure

+The project is organized as follows:

+- [scripts](./scripts): Contains the scripts to deploy a new lambda smart contract and invoke lambda methods.
+- [backend](./backend): Contains the backend code for server to generate consent token for Voting a Candidate and Registering a Candidate.
+- [frontend](./frontend): Contains the frontend code and server for the Registration and Vote For Candidate.
+- [smart-contracts](./smart-contracts): Contains the Smart Contract for the Voting.

 ## Quick start